LSD: The Aftermath

 This feeling manifested itself as I looked at the dreary street of local shops around me, the grey light was almost tangibly embedded in the air, like a cloud of gas seeping into my pores and allowing me to actually feel the mundane, pithy nature of that afternoon that dragged me back into reality.
 However, just as I began to feel deflated, I caught myself and remarked in my own head: ‘it’s all just a trick, a game’ and suddenly felt some weight lift off my shoulders.
 In itself, this wasn’t a remarkable statement, many phrases carry a similar message (with or without reference to a drug experience) like ‘that’s life’, for example.
 What differed in this instance was my thought process – it felt different.
 Almost everyone has times when they shrug off a bad mood or thought by telling themselves not to worry, but on this occasion I meant it more deeply for the first time.
 I had often told myself ‘that’s life’, implying that you win some and lose some, but this time I seemed to find comfort in the fact there is no winning or losing.
 After my come down was initially hardened by the feelings of mediocrity that the provincial street scene filled me with, I’d very quickly felt my new consciousness intervene and felt liberated, if only for a moment.
 As I stepped on the bus finally, pillow in hand, I thought; ‘Am I a different person now?’

-To almost heighten my feelings of being a solitary mystic wanderer on my journey home, I rebelliously sat in first class on the train (despite not having a first class ticket).
-The ticket collector told me it was fine that I sat there as there were hardly any passengers on the holiday service, but that normally she would have to move me.
-Why did she have to add a warning of a hypothetical future scenario?!
+To heighten my feelings of being a solitary mystic wanderer on my journey home, I rebelliously sat in first class on the train (without a first class ticket).
+The ticket collector told me it was fine that I sat there as there were hardly any passengers on the holiday service but that normally she would have to move me.
+Why did she have to add a warning of a hypothetical future scenario?
 It was merely to assert some sort of pithy authority in the face of a rule flouter.
 This immediately heightened my thoughts of reality, and these were the first inklings I had that my mind would be going to strange places far more frequently than usual over seemingly commonplace happenings post-trip.
 The ticket lady had created another reality in her head to add to the current perception of the reality we were supposedly sharing – the present moment.
 This showed me how natural the feelings you have on acid are, even in ‘normal’ reality we as humans are constantly inventing slightly altered past and future versions of events that do have an effect on present sets of circumstances.
 In this instance, it’s that I would now probably be less likely to chance sitting in first class.

 These questions of perception came to a head once I got off the train and made it on to the coach.
-I sat at the back so I could relax and wrestle some more with all the questions in my head.
+I sat at the back so I could relax and wrestle some more with the questions in my head.
 Unfortunately a big group of middle-aged guys came and sat at the back too.
 Their conversations seemed intensely banal after the experience I’d had.
 On the way home, one of the group was chomping on a marmite cereal bar and saying out loud the names of business signs the coach happened to pass.
 As we went through the less than picturesque town of Loughborough I heard in the corner of my ear: ‘Sandicliffe Ford’- ‘hmmm’, ‘Bartley’s Bakery’ – ‘oh’ and ‘Abdul Jalfrezi House’- ‘right’.
 I felt like telling him to shut up, it seemed like the very epitome of closed thought – reading out company names just to say them out loud.
 At that moment, the sun came flooding through the windows and blurred the faces of the group.
-With no facial features they seemed like shells, imprints that were melting into the landscape as if they were just matter, it made me feel content again; ‘it’s just a trick’.
-As I looked out at the sunset, which happened to be particularly stunning, I was filled with a sense of beauty and peace and wanted to cry.
+With no facial features they seemed like shells, imprints that were melting into the landscape as if they were just matter – it made me feel content again; ‘it’s just a trick’.
+As I looked out at a stunning sunset, I was filled with a sense of beauty and peace and wanted to cry.
 I hoped those guys, even from their island, could see it too.

 When I finally got back to the family home, I had a bacon sarnie, a cuppa and an early night.
 The next day seemed virginally bright like the start of a new era, and everyone I walked past in the street didn’t know what I had – I had a higher knowledge which was an inexpressible feeling.
 Some must know, and from now on I will see people as in two camps – those who have understood this experience also, and those who haven’t – those who care about the hum drum, the petty, are swallowed up by the game we’ve created for ourselves in the societal mind: not the true game, the true mystery.